\"Writing.Com

 The cat, of course, didn’t answer, but my words seemed to gentle it, and it stopped squirming.
 I turned to the dog whose barking was getting on my nerves and screamed, “Shut up!” which did nothing to stop the dog barking but startled the cat and it started clawing at my chest again.
 I held on tight, afraid it might jump from my arms to its death.

-There is a statistic I read that said over 1600 people had jumped off the GG Bridge since it was built, and only one person had chosen to jump off the other side, the side not facing Alcatraz and the Bay Bridge.
+There is a statistic I read that said over 1600 people had jumped off the GG Bridge since it was built, and only one person had chosen to jump off the side not facing Alcatraz and the Bay Bridge.
 That side had no lights and nothing to see at night.
-I don’t know why I thought about that, but it seemed interesting to me at the time and sad that a person would jump out of darkness into darkness when over here on this side you had the option of jumping toward light, which was my choice.
+I don’t know why I thought about that, but it seemed interesting to me at the time and sad that a person would choose to jump out of darkness into darkness when over here on this side you had the option of jumping toward light, which was my choice.

 I patted the cat and held it close to my chest.
 The dog kept barking.
 The moon, not quite full, showed brightly over the Berkley Hills and I found myself thinking how pretty it was.
 The cat was warm in my arms.
 I turned to the dog and spoke soothingly, “Please shut up.”